parler-haut-interagir-librement/enums/README.md

 Explanation:
 - `Description` is an exemple that we do provide as a class attributes for meta properties
 - `Color` is userland class attributes — meta properties
-- The `#[Meta]` call enables those two meta properties on the enum
+- The `#[Meta]` attribute on the enum declares which meta properties are enabled
-- Each case must have a defined description & color (in this example)
+- Each case must have the declared meta properties applied (unless the meta property defines a `defaultValue()`)

 #### Access the metadata